 Studying for an undergraduate or graduate degree in the health professions at NYIT means benefiting from an environment that values interprofessional health care practices, transcultural sensitivity, and high-tech learning.
 You’ll receive classroom and lab training from passionate and experienced professionals, gain real-world, hands-on research and clinical experience at leading regional and national health care facilities, and have the opportunity to explore interdisciplinary learning opportunities alongside NYIT College of Osteopathic Medicine students.

 Upon graduation, you’ll be prepared to enter the growing field of health care and, in most programs, ready for licensure exams within your field.
 Across all of our disciplines, pass rates for these tests have been above average, often approaching 100 percent.
 Our global network of alumni are among top practitioners in health care, providing you with a professional network of mentors and peers.

-NYIT School of Health Professions programs are offered at our Old Westbury campus, with the exception of our clinical nutrition program, which is 100 percent online.
+NYIT School of Health Professions programs are offered at our Long Island campus, with the exception of our clinical nutrition program, which is 100 percent online.

 Sep 10 — In a milestone moment, #NYIT will launch its first Doctor of Philosophy (Ph.D.) degree program, the highest academic degree that can be conferred by a university, for the 2019-2020 academic year.

 Sep 10 — In an op-ed, Bryan Gibb, Ph.D., explains, how antibiotic-resistant superbugs are getting deadlier, but they can be defeated — with viruses. #virus#superbug#NYIT

 Sep 07 — #NYIT has been awarded a grant for $426,621 from the @NSF for a micro-computed tomography machine—a high-resolution device used for microscopic imaging.
 The advanced tech will be available to student & faculty researchers in the Data Visualization Lab.